bsdavidson/trimetric/README.md

 Portland, OR, using the [GTFS] feeds provided for developers by Trimet.

-It downloads the static GTFS feeds periodically and ingests them into the local [Postgres] database.
+It downloads the static GTFS feeds periodically and ingests them into the local [Postgres] database, for querying later using PostGIS.
 Realtime GTFS data, such as vehicle position and trip updates, are polled and produced into [Kafka], where it is consumed by other workers.

 The front end is a responsive web app built in React and uses [Mapbox] and [deck.gl] for rendering the map and icon layers.
 When zoomed in, Trimetric shows